Donnie Vie

 Donald Edwin Vandevelde (born March 29, 1964), better known by his stage name Donnie Vie (and occasionally Don E. Vie), is an American musician, singer, and songwriter.
 He is best known as the main songwriter and lead vocalist of the rock band Enuff Z'Nuff.

 Enuff Z'Nuff

-Their Atlantic Records debut spawned the hits "Fly High Michelle" and "New Thing", both of which charted on Billboards Mainstream Rock chart.
+Their ATCO Records debut spawned the hits "Fly High Michelle" and "New Thing", both of which charted on Billboards Mainstream Rock chart.
 Over their 25-year career, Enuff Z'Nuff has produced a discography of 16 international releases and has played on Late Night with David Letterman.
 In May 2013, Vie left the band.